 MLRun, and the associated storey package, have a built-in library of transformation functions that can be applied as steps in the feature-set's internal execution graph.
-In order to add steps to the graph, it should be referenced from the FeatureSet object by using the graph property.
+To add steps to the graph, reference them from the FeatureSet object by using the graph property.
 Then, new steps can be added to the graph using the functions in storey.transformations (follow the link to browse the documentation and the list of existing functions).
 The transformations are also accessible directly from the storey module.